MastersMelton/Jean-Bartik-Project/README.md

 # Jean-Bartik-Project
-Goal: to create a page with basic info on Jean Bartik with additional external sources provided
+Page with basic info on Jean Bartik with additional external sources provided